gournge/gournge.github.io/_posts/2023-10-11-Simulating the Copernicus-Gresham's law in currency markets.md

 Currency exchange in the current model version is constant and is hardcoded into the model to be of currencies: USD, EUR, CHF and GBP.

+> *Note:* to simplify experimental analysis there is a parameter `even_countries_currencies_spread` that ensures currency assignment to countries is not pure random, but spread evenly.

 ### Transaction

 When a transaction begins, we first choose one random agent from the population, call him *buyer*.
 To choose the *seller* (receiver of funds) we first assign probabilities to countries, so that an agent from buyer's home country is `gamma` times more likely to be chosen.

 With buyer and seller established, we choose the transaction value (as of now measured in the primary currency.)

-*Note:*
-> primary currency in which all calculations are done is currency with index 0 - it's assumed this way for the sake of simplicity
+> *Note:* primary currency in which all calculations are done is currency with index 0 - it's assumed this way for the sake of simplicity

 Transaction value, call it $\texttt{t}$ is uniformly chosen at random from the interval $[0, \texttt{budget} \times \texttt{beta} ]$ where  $\texttt{budget}$ is buyer's total wallet value in the primary currency.
 We interpret `beta` as the maximum fraction of his total budget an agent is willing to spend.